-In the sample HC220 produced with SN powder (Figure 3b), the presence of bright hairlike structures is observed; their thickness is a few microns, while their length ranges between 10 μm and a few hundreds of microns.
-They are identified as Sn whiskers, which formed after sample preparation for micrographic analysis.
-Although in minor quantity, they can be found also in other samples, despite the Sn powder type and the compression temperature; they seem to be absent in sintered samples.
-Samples obtained from 106type Sn powders have just slightly coarser Sn-particles, but most of the remaining microstructural features are close to those of samples produced by SN powders.
-The limited effect of Sn powders selected to produce AI-Sn PCM via ball-milling, previously noticed in cold compressed samples [20], is here confirmed and is also reflected in close thermal and mechanical response.
-Therefore, samples produced with both powders will be here alternatively displayed and quantitative test results were averaged.
+1 ranges between 10 μm and a few hundreds of microns.
+They are identified as Sn 2 whiskers, which formed after sample preparation for micrographic analysis.
+Although in 3 minor quantity, they can be found also in other samples, despite the Sn powder type and 4 the compression temperature; they seem to be absent in sintered samples.
+Samples 5 obtained from 106-type Sn powders have just slightly coarser Sn-particles, but most of the remaining microstructural features are close to those of samples produced by SN 6 powders.
+The limited effect of Sn powders selected to produce Al-Sn PCM via ball-milling, 7 previously noticed in cold compressed samples [20], is here confirmed and is also 8 9 reflected in close thermal and mechanical response.
+Therefore, samples produced with both powders will be here alternatively displayed and quantitative test results were 10 averaged.